cathylollipop/SqlStudyNotes/README.md

 * Conceptual Schema : how things / data are related, general ideas
 * Logical Schema : start to plan out table structure
 * Physical Schema : specific, actually implementing database, what server, how to get access to our data
+#### Data Integrity
+* Entity Integrity : having uniqueness among entities -> unique entities, id -> uniqueness of entities
+* Referential Integrity : when we reference the id of a table with another table, keys across multiple table
+* Domain Integrity : the range of values that are accepatable for a column, eg. phone should be a 10-digit number
+* Data Type : Numbers, Text, Dates -> can put limits on the data we want to store, eg. char(20)
+* Foreign key constraints

 ## Oracle Database